Lawn and Garden

 Why Yard Waste Can Cause Storm Water Problems

-During a rain event, fertilizers, herbicides, and pesticides can run off your lawn into the storm sewer, which empties directly into local streams.
-Storm water then flows to our local streams where pollutants can harm or kill aquatic life.
+During storms, fertilizers, herbicides, and pesticides can run off your lawn into the storm sewer, which empties directly into local streams, where pollutants can harm or kill aquatic life.

 Leaves, grass clippings, and tree trimmings that are swept or blown into open ditches or storm sewer drains clog storm water grates and increase the risk of flooding the streets.
 Plus, rain water can leach nutrients and other chemicals from yard waste into our local streams.
 To avoid these problems, yard waste should never be placed in open ditches, street gutters or other areas that convey concentrated storm water runoff.